 So why is it that when it comes to devout faith, we evoke fear and condescension?
-Much has been made over Paula White, the leader of one of the country's largest churches and the president’s official faith adviser.
-White is many things, chief among them a preacher of Prosperity Theology AKA the Prosperity Gospel - A subsection of Christianity that believes that God wants you to be happy, healthy and wealthy and that his “favor” (which isn’t fair) is more likely to fall upon you the more you follow his word.
+Much has been said for Paula White, the leader of one of the country's largest churches and the president’s official faith adviser.
+White is many things, chief among them is a preacher of Prosperity Theology AKA the Prosperity Gospel - A subsection of Christianity that believes that God wants you to be happy, healthy and wealthy and that his “favor” (which isn’t fair) is more likely to fall upon you the more you follow his word.
 White is the Evangelical leader and founder of the nation’s largest church who between the years of 2004 -2006 took in “as much as $150,000,000”.
-She and her husband were investigated by the Senate in 2007 for allegedly misusing church funds by paying her relatives over $2,000,000 and purchasing a $3,000,000 condo in Trump Tower and "enriching their lives" through tax-exempt donations and a $5,000,000 salary.
+She and her husband were investigated by the Senate in 2007 for allegedly misusing church funds in was that included paying her relatives over $2,000,000, purchasing a $3,000,000 condo in Trump Tower, and "enriching their lives" through tax-exempt donations and a $5,000,000 salary.
 Not cool.

 The greatest mistake that people make about the prosperity gospel is not Paula White – because she’s trash and we know that – but in the gospel itself and its purpose.
 The common thought is that the Healing Revivals of the 1950s brought the theology to prominence and that the church is using God’s promise of blessings to guilt people into acting a certain way or giving their money to the church and in turn, the preachers.
 This - in this theory - allows faith leaders to make more money which then corrupts their motivations for preaching a certain understanding of the world.